debitoor/teamcity-merge/README.md

 You need to configure a build for picking up pushes to `ready/*` branches, that merges them, runs tests and closes the associated pull request.

 ## General Settings
 `Limit the number of simultaneously running builds (0 — unlimited)`: Set this to `1`.
-This effectivly creates an automate queue, making sure only one merge is done to master at a time.
+This effectivly creates an automated queue, making sure only one merge is done to master at a time.

 ## Version Control Settings
 `VCS checkout mode`: Set this to `Automatically on agent (if supported by VCS root)`.
 We will be doing git commands in the build, so we want the git repo on the TC agent.